 1. Zimele Money Market Fund

-This fund pools members contributions and invests them in safe high-yielding interest-bearing assets such as Treasury bills, Treasury bonds and fixed deposits
+Zimele pools members contributions and invests them in safe high-yielding interest-bearing assets such as Treasury bills, Treasury bonds, and fixed deposits

-The Capital Market Authority (CMA) licences and regulates this fund.
+The Capital Market Authority (CMA) licenses and regulates Zimele.

 Features and Benefits: